sumitram/o-profile/README.md

 ## Introduction

-**NOTE: The Typing Jekyll Template is not compatible with the atomic compilation in Github Pages due to its own plugins feature and some configures that the theme makes available.
-You need to run the project clone on your machine, compile the site, and then deploy it to the Github pages.**

 Its interface is part of the "Keep It Simple" philosophy, precisely to have a high performance in all types of browsers and mobile devices.

 You already have a template page for ‘Blog’, ‘Projects’, ‘Search’, ‘Contact’, ‘Tags’ and ‘Resume’, but you can leave as you want, modifying strings.